28th July 2021

 Bear in mind that frying your chips is much quicker, taking around 4-5 minutes vs 20-30 minutes in the oven.
 And, as you're piling on the oil, it makes your dinner a much more indulgent affair too.

 Another option is to air fry your chips.
 These stovetop appliances cook food more quickly than an oven manages with no pre-heating and, if you buy a good one, may yield crispier results.
-See the best air fryers we've tested to find your perfect model.
+See the to find your perfect model.

 The chips were assessed by a large panel of people who regularly buy and consume oven chips.